Deciding on which dog breed to make your next family member is not one of the easier decisions you will have to make in your life.

 This serves as another con when it comes to keeping a Mal-Shi as a guard dog because it craves the company of other humans.

 Interestingly, despite its inability to guard effectively, the Mal-Shi likes to believe that it plays an important role in keeping its family safe and will confidently stay on guard outside your bedroom to ward off any threats that may come your way.

-The Mal Shi is quite a playful and energetic dog which can help engage your children in joyful activities for a very long time.
+The Mal-Shi is quite a playful and energetic dog that can help engage your children in joyful activities for a very long time.